Information about favicon.ico

 <link rel="shortcut icon" href="pictures/favicon2.ico">

-This will cause the browser to look for favicon2.ico file and use it instead of the favicon.ico.
-If an older browser or a browser that does not support this feature is being used, the tag will be ignored.
+This example would cause the browser to look for the favicon2.ico file and use it instead of the favicon.ico.
+If an older browser or a browser that does not support this feature is used, the tag is ignored.

-Tip: All browsers today do not require this tag to be placed in every page you create as long as there is a favicon.ico file stored in the root (home) directory.
-We suggest using this tag only when you want a page to use a specific favicon or your web host does not support hosting .ico files.
+Today's browser don't require this tag to be placed in every page you create, as long as there is a favicon.ico file stored in the root (home) directory.
+We suggest using this tag to use a specific favicon or when your web host doesn't support hosting .ico files.

 What is favicon.gif?

-More recent Internet browsers are adopting using favicon.gif in addition to favicon.ico.
-If you're a web site or blog developer we suggest not only having a favicon.ico, but also a favicon.gif file in your root directory and other sub directories to help prevent 404 errors in your server log.
+More recent Internet browsers are adopting using favicon.gif, in addition to favicon.ico.
+If you're a website or blog developer, we suggest using a favicon.gif file in addition to favicon.ico.
+Place the files in your site's root directory and any web-accessible subdirectories, to help prevent 404 errors in your server log.

 Why is my browser not showing the favicon?

-1. If you or someone else using your computer has recently cleared your Internet cache the favicons will be lost in many browsers because they're stored in this temporary cache.
+1. If you or someone else using your computer has recently cleared your Internet cache, the favicons are lost because they're stored in this temporary cache.

 2. Page has not been loaded recently or the browser does not look in the proper location for the favicon.
-Try refreshing the browser page (pressing the F5 key on the keyboard is a common shortcut key for doing this).
+Try refreshing the browser page (pressing the F5 on the keyboard is a common keyboard shortcut for refreshing a page).

-3. If you're the webmaster of a web page and are unable to get your favicon.ico to be displayed make sure the icon is stored in the root directory and if the page is stored in a folder or other directory try placing the favicon.ico file in that directory.
+3. If you're a web page webmaster and cannot get the favicon.ico to display, make sure the icon is in the root directory with the proper permissions.
+If this is verified and the page is in a different directory, try placing the favicon.ico file in that directory.

 4. Finally, earlier browsers have had other various issues related to the favicon.ico file.
-Make sure you're running the latest available Internet browser version for your operating system
+Make sure you are running the latest available Internet browser version for your operating system.